-Her recent concert and recital appearences include The Wigmore Hall, Royal Albert Hall, Barbican Hall with Martyn Brabbins, BBC National Orchestra of Wales with Thierry Fischer, Wales Millennium Centre, LSO St. Luke's, ROSL UK, Christchurch Spitalfields, St. Martin-in-the-fields, The Draper’s Hall with Bryn Terfel and Schlosstheater Schönbrunn Vienna.
-Her performances have been broadcast on live cinema relay in Europe, on television and radio for the BBC, and filmed for DVD release (Sony).
+Her recent concert appearences include The Wigmore Hall, Royal Albert Hall, Barbican Hall with Martyn Brabbins, BBC National Orchestra of Wales with Thierry Fischer, Wales Millennium Centre, LSO St. Luke's, ROSL UK, Christchurch Spitalfields, St. Martin-in-the-fields, The Draper’s Hall with Bryn Terfel and Schlosstheater Schönbrunn Vienna.
+Her performances have been broadcast on live cinema relay in Europe, on television and radio for the BBC, and filmed for DVD release in 2017 (Sony).

 Samantha is a recipient of numerous awards from scholarships and competitions including; The Countess of Munster Musical Trust, Help Musicians UK, The Worshipful Company of Drapers, Internationale Sommerakademie Prag Wein Scholarship, The Ann Driver Trust and The City of London Corporation.
 She was also a finalist in The Hampshire National Singing Competition and The Thelma King Award.